Nazar2347/Arduino-RC-Car/README.md

 # Arduino-RC-Car
-This project was made as a part of Embedded system subject in  my University WSB-NLU
+This project was made in a team as a part of Embedded system subject in  my University WSB-NLU

  Is required to have Mobile app: [BT Car Controller](https://play.google.com/store/apps/details?id=com.giristuido.bluetooth.car.controller&hl=pl)